databricks/spark-training/ampcamp/graph-analytics-with-graphx.md

 as the new vertex attribute.
 We can then perform further table-based operators on this new list of vertices, such as finding the ten most important vertices (those with the highest pageranks) and printing out their corresponding article titles.
-Putting this all together, and we get the following set of operations to find the titles of the ten most important articles.
+Putting this all together, and we get the following set of operations to find the titles of the ten most important articles in the Berkeley subgraph of Wikipedia.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">